‘Empire’ actor arrested in Arizona, accused of abusing wife

 Gray refused to leave his home when police arrived but was arrested after SWAT and crisis negotiators responded, police said.

-Gray, who plays Hakeem Lyon on the Chicago-based TV show, was pulled over in Chicago in 2019 after authorities said a temporary license plate didn’t match the 2014 Rolls Royce he was driving.
+Gray, who played Hakeem Lyon on the Chicago-based TV show, was pulled over in Chicago in 2019 after authorities said a temporary license plate didn’t match the 2014 Rolls Royce he was driving.
 He was arrested on a misdemeanor registration charge and ticketed.

+“Empire,” which ran for six seasons on Fox, aired its series finale in April.